Al3zama1/swe-notes/CCNA/44 - Port Security.md

 ```
 * View all secure MAC addresses.
 ## Secure MAC address aging
-* By default, secure MAC addresses will not 'age out' (Aging time : 0 mins).
-They are permanent.
+* ==By default, secure MAC addresses will not 'age out' (Aging time : 0 mins).== They are permanent.
 Unless you manually delete the learned MAC address or the port is disabled and then re-enabled.
 * There is two aging types:
 	* **Absolute** (default type): After the secure MAC address is learned, the aging timer starts and the MAC is removed after the timer expires, even if the switch continues receiving frames from that source MAC address.
 	* **Inactivity**:After the secure MAC address is learned, the aging timer starts, but is reset every time a frame from that source MAC address is received on the interface.